Azure/azure-sdk-for-go/sdk/containers/azcontainerregistry/README.md

 #### Create a client

-Constructing the client requires your Container Registry's endpoint URL, which you can get from the Azure CLI or the Azure Portal.
+Constructing the client requires your Container Registry's endpoint URL, which you can get from the Azure CLI (`loginServer` value returned by `az acr list`) or the Azure Portal (`Login server` value on registry overview page).

 ```go
 import (